Tacoma Rainiers Game Notes: vs. Round Rock (6:05 PT)

 LOCALIZE IT: Round Rock has a local on their club, infielder Nick Tanielu, a Federal Way native and alum of the Washington State baseball program.
 Tanielu, in his first season in the Texas Rangers organization, had previously played against the Rainiers with Fresno (HOU, 2018) and El Paso (SD, 2021), and first played for Round Rock as an Astros affiliate in 2019.
 He was Houston's 14th round draft pick in 2014 (406th overall) out of Wazzu.

-It's been a banner year for local products visiting Tacoma; Las Vegas/Oakland INF Nate Mondou (Tacoma-born/Lake Tapps native), Albuquerque/Colorado 1B Michael Toglia (Gig Harbor) and Salt Lake/LAA RHP Janson Junk (Federal Way) have all opposed the Rainiers at Cheney in 2022.
+It's been a banner year for local products from Pierce County/southern King County visiting Tacoma; Las Vegas/Oakland INF Nate Mondou (Tacoma-born/Lake Tapps native), Albuquerque/Colorado 1B Michael Toglia (Gig Harbor) and Salt Lake/LAA RHP Janson Junk (Federal Way) have all opposed the Rainiers at Cheney in 2022.

-STEALY MAN: The Rainiers lead Triple-A (by nine) with 191 stolen bases.
-At 44 steals, Tacoma OF Forrest Wall ranks second in Triple-A, and has the most in a season in the Seattle affiliation era (since 1995).
-Only Jimmy Sexton (56, 1981 Tacoma Tigers) has more in franchise history.
+STEALY MAN: The Rainiers lead Triple-A (by 13) with 195 stolen bases.
+At 45 steals, Tacoma outfielder Forrest Wall ranks second overall in Triple-A, and has the most for Tacoma in a season during the Seattle Mariners affiliation era (since 1995).
+Wall's previous career-high was 38 SB in 2018.
+Only Jimmy Sexton (56 SB, 1981 Tacoma Tigers, Oakland A's affiliate) has more steals in a single season in franchise history.

-BARRELED KELENIC: In 86 games this season with Tacoma, outfielder Jarred Kelenic has 104 hits (.295 AVG).
-53 of those knocks have gone for extra bases (18 HR, 3 triples), a staggering 51% of his Triple-A hit total this season (.557 SLG, .922 OPS).
-Kelenic's 32 doubles lead the Rainiers, are second-most in the PCL and only one off the league lead (Eguy Rosario, El Paso).
-His 53 XBH are tied for sixth-most in the PCL despite not joining Tacoma until mid-May.
-Kelenic ranks third in PCL OPS, fourth in league slugging and is fifth in average.
+LEAD-R-BOARD: Upon his latest recall to Seattle on September 21, outfielder Jarred Kelenic ranked sixth or better in the PCL in average (.295), slugging (.557) and OPS (.922).
+His 32 doubles currently rank second in the league, his 53 extra-base hits tied for seventh despite not joining the Rainiers until mid-May (86 GP).
+An objectively incredible 51% of Kelenic's 104 hits with Tacoma this season went for extra bases (18 HR, 3 triples).

+With five punchouts last night during a quality start (7.0 IP, ER), Rainiers RHP Darren McCaughan took over the league lead in strikeouts, with 137.
+He currently leads the PCL in both games started (27) and innings pitched (148.1).
+His 1.16 WHIP is second-lowest among qualified pitchers in the notoriously offensive league.

 • Discuss this story on the Pacific Coast League message board...